 Cons: Difficult to integrate with other tools that do not belong to the HubSpot family.

 This tool offers the so-called heat maps that show you how users interact with your website.
-Places they click most are marked with red (hot) whereas the less clicked places are marked with colder colors up to the blue.
+Places they click most are marked with red (hot) whereas the less clicked places are marked with colder colors up to blue.
 Hotjar helps you visualize and understand the strengths and weaknesses of your web pages and see what needs to be improved.

 Pros: Great visualization.
 Enables to add polls on websites.
 Affordable price.
 In-depth information.